quinnzaballa/kamakiri/README.md

 ### IMPORTANT

 > **System Requirements**: A PC with at least 4 cores/4 threads CPU, SSD/SDD/M.2 drive, and fast RAM (2xxx MHz) or ***more better*** is recommended for faster compilation.<br><br>
 > **Backup**: Always back up your system before making changes.
-I am not responsible for corrupted or un-bootable Linux systems.
+I am not responsible for corrupted or un-bootable Linux systems.<br><br>
+> It is also Recommended that you make your own kernel so your drivers wouldnt get f**ked up and incompatibility occurs upon booting
 <br>
 <br>
 <br>